chenqian19910610/AMF-prototype-181209/README.md

 # AMF-prototype-181209
-first version of prototype for my Phd study
+First version of prototype for my Phd study